Mojolagbe2014/ShelterAPI/README.md

     ```
     to install the API dependencies.
 [More details on this command..](https://docs.npmjs.com/cli/install) After several   installation steps, directory `node_modules` is created in the cloned directory.

-  * In order to change the database, server and other parameters, the configuration file `setup.json` located in the `config` folder is used for the purpose and it contains default values that can be changed.
+  * In order to change the database, server and other parameters, the configuration file `config.js`is used for this purpose and it contains default values that can be changed.

-  * Before starting the server, create a database with name `pets`.
+  * Before starting the server, create a database with name `pets`. **Note:** `pets` is the default value therefore it can be any chosen name.

   * Then, run the command `knex migrate:latest` to create the required database tables via the [knex migration](http://knexjs.org/).
 The migration files are store in `migrations` directory.